antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 PaSatosMessage
 ^^^^^^^^^^^^^

-Data that has to be sent to the SatOS_SDK.
+Data that has to be sent to the SatOS.

 Parameters: